-Dr. Waller was named dean of the College of Agricultural Sciences and Natural Resources in June 2002 after serving as interim dean for about two years.
-He came to the University of Nebraska – Lincoln’s Department of Agronomy in 1978.
-Waller's research program and teaching responsibilities at UNL have emphasized range management and improvement, livestock management on range and pasture, and forage evaluation.
+Steve Waller is the dean of the College of Agricultural Sciences and Natural Resources.
+Waller's reseach program and teaching responsibilities at UNL emphasize range management and improvement, livestock management on range and pasture and forage evaluation.

 A minimum of 32 accepted semester hours of college credit from an accredited four-year or two-year college, including: Five credit hours of math above college algebra, two semesters general chemistry, one semester biology with laboratory.
 If you have fewer than 32 credit hours or you do not have the specific courses listed above, we will work with you to find the appropriate courses you need to complete the requirements.

 (Only required if English is not your native language)

 Rolling admissions.
 Application review will begin upon receipt of all required application materials.

 Course Number: AECN 265